chronhq/backend/README.md

 ## Production

-Set `ENV=prod` in a production environment to ensure production nginx configurations will be used.
-This may require a restart of the nginx container.
-Additionally, run `cp config/nginx/allowed_ips.conf.sample config/nginx/allowed_ips.conf` and edit the new file to whitelist IPs that should have access to the API.
+`make run_prod` can be used to configure the containers for a production setup.
+Additionally, run `cp config/nginx/allowed_ips.conf.sample config/nginx/allowed_ips.conf` and edit the new file to whitelist IPs that should have write access to the API.